 — Scott Morrison (@ScottMorrisonMP) September 4, 2018

-But counsellor and gender specialist Dr Elizabeth Riley, who was quoted in the Telegraph article, said she had never trained teachers on “how to spot” a trans student.
+But counsellor and gender specialist Dr Elizabeth Riley, quoted in the Telegraph article, said she never trained teachers on “how to spot” transgender youth.

-Dr Riley told SBS News she had only worked with New South Wales schools after a child had come out as transgender.
+Dr Riley told SBS News she only worked with NSW schools following a child coming out as transgender, not before.

 “Let kids be kids?
-That’s exactly what we are doing… and a lot of that is letting children be themselves,” she said.
+That’s exactly what we are doing… and a lot of that is letting children be themselves.

-The New South Wales-based Gender Centre, who were also quoted, clarified on Wednesday they do provide training in schools, but again only after schools had contacted them for advice on supporting existing trans students.
+The newspaper also quoted the NSW-based Gender Centre.
+The Gender Centre clarified on Wednesday they do provide training in schools, but again only after schools contacted them for advice on supporting existing transgender youth.